 One easy definition of addiction is the ABAM criteria i.e. the ABCDEs of addiction – the dynamics of addiction (or obsession or strong craving)

 Abstain – can you?

-Behavioural control – can you control the behaviour?
+Behavioral control – can you control the behavior?

 Craving – how strong is the obsession?